-Generally, traders would say that a Stochastic over 80 means that the price is overbought and when the Stochastic is below 20, the price is considered oversold.
-And what traders then mean is that an oversold market has a high chance of going down and vice versa.
+Generally, traders would say that a Stochastic over 80 suggests that the price is overbought and when the Stochastic is below 20, the price is considered oversold.
+And what traders then conclude is that an oversold market has a higher chance of going down and vice versa.
 This is wrong and very dangerous!

-As we have seen above, when the Stochastic is above 80 it means that the trend is strong and not, that it is overbought and likely to reverse.
-A high Stochastic means that the price is able to close near the top and it keeps pushing higher.
-A trend where the Stochastic stays above 80 for a long time signals that momentum is high and not that you should get ready to short the market.
+As we have seen above, when the Stochastic is above 80 it means that the trend is strong and not that it is likely to reverse.
+A high Stochastic indicates that the price is able to close near the top and kept pushing higher.
+A trend in which the Stochastic stays above 80 for a long time signals that momentum is high and not that you should get ready to short the market.

 The Stochastic signals

 Finally, I want to provide the most common signals and ways how traders are using the Stochastic indicator:

 Breakout trading: When you see that the Stochastic is suddenly accelerating in one direction and the two Stochastic bands are widening, it can signal the start of a new trend.
 If you can also spot a breakout out of sideways range on your price chart, even better.